-- DO NOT put any body part of your body into any moving parts of the excavator.
+• DO NOT put any body part of your body into any moving parts of the excavator.
 The clearance may change when the excavator moves.
-Train the ground personnel about this, evacuate your worksite of any bystanders, and enclose your worksite with barriers or hurdles before operation. - ALWAYS inspect the terrain and the ground in the worksite before operation.
-Inspect the building structure for indoor operation, being sure the structure can bear the operating mass of the excavator.
-When walking on a structure like a bridge, make sure the structure can bear the operating mass of the excavator. - DO NOT operate on soft or damp soil ground, on which this excavator may tilt or fall over.
-DO NOT operate on unstable ground.
-If the ground vibrates or shakes as your drive over, cease driving and exit the excavator immediately. - ALWAYS know the locations of obstacles such as ditches, utility lines such as gas, power, water lines, and things that might fall such as trees, overhead wires or stones on a cliff.
+Train the ground personnel about this, evacuate your worksite of any bystanders, and enclose your worksite with barriers or hurdles before operation.

+ALWAYS inspect the terrain and the ground in the worksite before operation.
+Either for indoor or outdoor operation (on a bridge for example), inspect the building structure to make sure the structure can bear the operating mass of the excavator.

+- DO NOT operate on soft or damp soil ground, on which this excavator may tilt or fall over.
+DO NOT operate on unstable ground. - If must, it's recommended to seek professional guidance or assistance beforehand.
+If the ground vibrates or shakes as you drive over, cease driving and exit the excavator immediately. - ALWAYS know the locations of obstacles such as ditches, utility lines such as gas, power, water lines, and things that might fall such as trees, overhead wires or stones on a cliff.